Meet Our Board

 She is currently a shareholder with The Mazza Law Group, PC a law firm located in State College, Pennsylvania.
 Her areas of practice include estate planning, estate settlement, business and corporate law, and real estate.
 Ms. Fralick has been an attorney and business consultant since 1998 in the State College area.
 She has been involved in providing consulting and professional advice to many small to mid-sized companies and to individuals, primarily in the areas of estates, succession planning, business and corporate law and real estate.
 She is an instructor for the Pennsylvania State University World Campus and teaches a course on Business Law and Ethics.

 Ms. Fralick is admitted to the Bar of Pennsylvania and the Supreme Court of the United States.
 She is a member of the Pennsylvania Bar Association and is a past member of the Board of Governors.
 She is also a member of the Centre County Bar Association of which she was a past president.
-She is a member of the Human Resource Association of Centre County, was a past president of the State College Young Professionals and sat on the statewide committee for the Pennsylvania Young Professionals.
-Ms. Fralick is a past president of the Centre Region Estate Planning Counsel, past board chair and current board member for the Centre Foundation.
-She is also an advisory board member for Children and Youth Services in Centre County and an advisory board member for Student Legal Services at the Pennsylvania State University.
+She was a past president of the State College Young Professionals and sat on the statewide committee for the Pennsylvania Young Professionals.
+Ms. Fralick is a past president of the Centre Region Estate Planning Counsel, past board member and chair for the Centre Foundation.
+She is a former advisory board member for Children and Youth Services in Centre County and former advisory board member for Student Legal Services at the Pennsylvania State University.

 “The outdoors has always been a place for me to reconnect and center myself.
 I grew up in a very rural part of Pennsylvania with creeks and the forest as my playground.
 To this day, being outdoors centers me and allows me to let go of stress, recharge and get well needed exercise through running, walking, hiking and biking.
 I look forward to serving on the Clearwater Board to help others discover, as I have, the physical and mental benefits of being outdoors.”